Skip to main content

 We prove the existence of the disprove algorithm as follows.
 First, since the inputs and outputs published by the operator contradict the local sub-program execution, there must be at least one inconsistent output produced by the sub-program, saying ff'.
 Then, we check the consistency of the inputs of ff'.
 If all inputs are consistent, we select ff' as the challenged sub-program, otherwise recursively run the first step for one of the inconsistent inputs.
 So, the disprove algorithm must successfully select a sub-program to challenge.

-Lemma 5 (Efficiency): The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.
+Theorem 7 (Efficiency): The entire claim verification process, whether it results in acceptance or rejection, is guaranteed to terminate within a bounded timeframe defined by the protocol's time locks.

 Proof: Each phase of the protocol has a bounded time.
 If both the Operator and Watcher are honest in following the protocol, the optimistic time bound is Δclaim+Δchallenge\Delta_{claim} + \Delta_{challenge}.
 If either the Operator or any Watcher tries to destroy the protocol, the time-bound will become Δclaim+Δassert+Δdisprove\Delta_{claim} + \Delta_{assert} +\Delta_{disprove}.
 Thus, the maximum time bound to confirm is Δclaim+max{Δchallenge,Δassert+Δdisprove}\Delta_{claim} + \max\{\Delta_{challenge}, \Delta_{assert} + \Delta_{disprove}\}, so that the protocol terminates regardless of whether the claim is accepted or rejected.
 Thus, the protocol guarantees efficiency by design.